 Every config data structure requires a pipe data entry for each pipe you want to use in your system.
-Section "The pipe Data Structure" on page 60 describes the pipe-i-specs fields, section "The compound Data Structure" on page 71 describes the compound-specs field, and Table 6-2 describes the other config fields.
+Section "The pipe Data Structure" on page 70 describes the pipe-i-specs fields, section "The compound Data Structure" on page 82 describes the compound-specs field, and Table 6-2 describes the other config fields.

-Table 6-2 The config Fields Field Description name The name field is a string identifier for the current configuration. mode The mode field characterizes the initial configuration state: either mono or stereo. mono stereo These fields describe the shell command to execute when changing to mono or stereo mode.
-By default, no command is executed. runon The runon field contains the default processor ID for all configuration threads-that is, the processor to which every window thread will be assigned, unless specified otherwise by the window runon field.
-A negative runon value frees the thread to run on whatever processor the system deems suitable.
-The default is -1.
+Table 6-2The config Fields

+Field Description name The name field is a string identifier for the current configuration. mode The mode field characterizes the initial configuration state: either mono or ${\tt stereo}.$ mono stereo These fields describe the shell command to execute when changing to mono or stereo mode.
+By default, no command is executed. runon If the runon field contains a processor ID, that processor becomes the default processor for all configuration threads-that is, the processor to which every window thread will be assigned, unless specified otherwise by the window runon field.
+A runon value of $-1$ means the thread is bound to a processor according to the default run-on policy.
+If the value is set to auto, MPK will bind the window thread to a processor on the node for this pipe, if possible.
+If the value is set to free, the operating system decides on what processor to execute the thread.
+The default is $-1$ .